Super-Mariete/minishell/docs/TESTS.md

     - `tests.sh`: The main test runner script.
     - `test_*.c`: Unit test implementations (e.g., `test_init_env.c`).
     - `to_be_tested/`: Input files containing test cases and command strings.
+    When already executed the tests:
+    - Each run will generate a directory in the gorm of `date +%y%m%d%H%M%S`.
+Inside it:
+        - `norm_log.txt`: log with norminette output.
+Errors will be shown on stdout too.
+        - `<feature>`: directories with the logs for each feature tested.
+Inside it:
+            - `<feature_tested>_log<#test>.txt`: logs with every test for a specific unit test implementation.
+            - `val_log/`: directory with the logs run through Valgrind.
+            - `debug_log/`: directory with the logs run through fsanitize.

 ## 4. How to Run Tests
 ### 4.1.
 Full Automated Suite
 To run all unit tests and check memory safety:
 ```bash